lmullen/lincolnmullen.com/source/publications/index.markdown

 *Below is a list of publications and talks which I have the rights to make available here.
-For a full list of publications and talks, please [see the CV][].
+For a full list of publications and talks, please
+<a href="/files/Mullen-cv.pdf" onclick="ga('send', 'event', {
+'eventCategory': 'PDF', 'eventAction': 'Download', 'eventLabel':
+'Mullen-cv.pdf', 'page': '/files/Mullen-cv.pdf' });">see the CV</a>.
 Almost everything that I can put online is also published or linked to in a [blog post][].*

 ### Articles and Book Chapters

 "Catholic Converts in the Nineteenth-Century Market for Souls," *U.S.
 Catholic Historian*, forthcoming spring 2014.

 "Digital Humanities Is a Spectrum; or, We're All Digital Humanists Now,"